pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 before deploying them (really?).
 And then comes the time to work with API such as Microsoft Graph.
-If you never use those permissions before in your SPFx projects (and the tenant with which you\'re working), you realize that you have to:
+If you never use those permissions before in your SPFx projects (and the tenant with which you're working), you realize that you have to:

 -   Add required API permissions in your `package-solution.json` file
 -   Bundle / Ship your project
 -   Publish it
 -   Go to the SharePoint Admin Center Web API Permissions page
 -   Approve those permissions
-All of this, just to play with the API as you didn\'t plan to release your package in a production environment.
+All of this, just to play with the API as you didn't plan to release your package in a production environment.
 So what if you could bypass all these steps for both Graph and owned API?